OmniLayer/spec/README.md

 In order to distinguish legitimate companies and ventures from scams, spam, and experiments, the Master Protocol allows users to spend Mastercoins for the purpose of promoting a smart property.
 When UI clients display smart properties, the default ordering should be based on how many Mastercoins have been spent for promoting the property, adjusted for how long ago the Mastercoins were spent.
 Details on promoting a smart property by spending Mastercoins and how that affects sort ordering can be found below.

+The "Property Data" field is general-purpose text, but can be used for things like storing the hash of a contract to ensure it is in the block-chain at property creation (i.e. "Proof of Existence")

 ### New Property Creation with Fixed number of Tokens

 Description: Transaction type 50 is used to create a new Smart Property with a fixed number of tokens.